Treatment specialization includes:

 Insurance companies require an actual diagnosis to confirm medical necessity.
-This is how your insurance determines the services is needed and contributes to the cost.
+This is how your insurance determines that they will cover the costs, along with your specific co-pays, co-insurance, or deductibles.
 They may also request certain information such as the reason for requesting services.
 The information in my documentation for you regarding each appointment becomes part of your health record.
-The insurance company also reserves the right to audit my files to ensure continued necessity for services.
-You have the right to be private pay for your services to avoid sharing your private information with your insurance company.
+The insurance company also reserves the right to audit files to ensure continued necessity for services.
+You have the right to decline to use your insurance and be a private pay patient to avoid sharing your private information with your insurance company.

 Do I need a diagnosis?
 If you plan to use your insurance you do.

 Most insurance companies have contracts with healthcare providers known as in-network.
-Some may not offer offer-of-network benefits if you want to choose your own therapist.
-Insurance companies usually reimburse you at a lower rate if you choose to see an out-of-network provider, but only if your annual deductible has been met.
-Private pay ensures you find the right therapist for you.
+Some may not offer out-of-network benefits if you want to choose your own therapist.
+Insurance companies usually reimburse you at a lower rate when using out-of-network benefits if you choose to see an out-of-network provider, and you still must meet your required deductible.

 What is covered?
 That depends.